 Bioinformatics combines biology, biochemistry, mathematics, statistics and computer science for analyzing and understanding the biochemical processes of life.
-If your passion is biological processes such as understanding genetics, DNA and biomedical information, this program would suit you well.
+If your passion is understanding biological processes, genetics, or diseases using biological information, this program would suit you well.

 - Four year degree

 - Full or part-time program

 - You can enter this program directly from high school

 What you will learn